balancer/docs/docs/concepts/pools/liquidity-bootstrapping.md

 ### Sell Pressure

 During a weight shift, the token price of one token experiences sell pressure while the other experiences buy pressure.
-When this is mixed with modest trading volume, the price approaches the generally agreed-upon market price.
+When this is mixed with modest swap volume, the price approaches the generally agreed-upon market price.

 ### Fair Market